 Good Shepherd Parish School is located within one area of open space gaps.
 To the north of the site is the former Brandon Park Secondary College site.
-This has received approval for the development of an aged care facility and retirement living.
-Construction is currently underway.
+This-has received approval for the development of site has been developed as an aged care facility for-and retirement living.
+Construction is nearing completion. is currently underway.
 Associated with the development is a significant amount of community open space to be provided and consisting of 1 hectare that represents 18.01% of the site.
 Community open space provided as part of the development will largely address the gap on open space in this area: